AtharvaM7/atharvam7.github.io/linearalg.md

 3. Pull worked.
 This edit is from pc.
 4. Back to commit from vim.
 5. This edit is to test if i can pull from vim.
 Hence this commit from the website.
+6. :!git pull worked, but I had to reopen vim for it to reappear. (retry pull)